Barbora Krejčíková: Endorsements

 Krejčíková signed an endorsement deal in 2022 with Fila for clothing, footwear, and apparel.
+In Cincinnati Open 2025, she return to use Head for apparel.
 She is endorsed by Head for racquets, specifically using the Head Extreme racquet; she was previously sponsored by Head for clothing and footwear, until switching to Fila.
 She is also sponsored by Roko-Motor, the Czech division of Jaguar Land Rover.